About Epilepsy: The Basics

 You may have a lot of questions about epilepsy.
 We will help you understand the basics, answer the most common questions, and help you find resources and other information you may need.
 However, information alone won’t help you manage your epilepsy and find a way to cope with the effects on your daily life.
 You’ll need to learn how to use the information and make it work for you.

-Epilepsy is a neurological condition which affects the nervous system.
+Epilepsy is a neurological condition that affects the nervous system.
 Epilepsy is also known as a seizure disorder.
-It is usually diagnosed after a person has had at least two seizures that were not caused by some known medical condition.
+It is usually diagnosed after a person has had at least two seizures (or after one seizure with a high risk for more) that were not caused by some known medical condition.

 Seizures seen in epilepsy are caused by disturbances in the electrical activity of the brain.
-The seizures in epilepsy may be related to a brain injury or a family tendency, but most of the time the cause is unknown…
+The seizures in epilepsy may be related to a brain injury, genetics, immune, brain structure or metabolic cause, but most of the time the cause is unknown.

 - 65 MILLION: Number of people around the world who have epilepsy.